Los Angeles police chief, union at odds over homeless man's slaying

 LOS ANGELES (Reuters) - The union representing Los Angeles Police Department officers has lashed out at LAPD Chief Charlie Beck for comments suggesting that the police slaying of an unarmed man during a scuffle in Venice Beach was unjustified.

-At a news conference on Wednesday after viewing footage of the incident, Beck said Tuesday night’s shooting may have been an excessive use of force by the officers involved.
+At a news conference after viewing footage of the incident, Beck said Tuesday night’s shooting may have been an excessive use of force by the officers involved.

 The slain man was shot, according to police, during an altercation with two LAPD officers who were trying to detain him about two blocks from the Venice Beach boardwalk.

-The suspect’s name was not released by authorities.
-The Los Angeles Times said acquaintances identified him as 29-year-old Brandon Glenn, a homeless man with a drinking problem.
+The suspect’s name was not released by authorities, but Los Angeles City Councilman Mike Bonin and the Los Angeles Times identified him as 29-year-old Brandon Glenn, a homeless man with a drinking problem.

 Police said the confrontation unfolded after two officers responded to a report of an individual harassing customers and spoke briefly with the suspect.
 The officers returned to their patrol car, then intervened again when they saw the man struggle with a bouncer outside a business establishment, leading to a scuffle with police and the shooting.